OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

+Terms of Use

-**NOTE:** _Please read this carefully before using this website._
+NOTE: Please read this carefully before using this website.

-Welcome to the SpiderOak website (" **_Site_** ").
+Welcome to the SpiderOak website ("Site").
 SpiderOak maintains this Site to provide general information to our visitors.
-All use of this Site is subject to the following terms and conditions (" **_Terms of Use_** ").
+All use of this Site is subject to the following terms and conditions ("Terms of Use").
 By accessing and browsing this Site, you agree to be bound by these Terms of Use.

 Features Subject to Separate Terms